-But even for picnics and BBQs, a set of plastic reusable plates, proper cutlery and plastic glass wear will reduce costs and reduce waste.
+But even for picnics and BBQs, a set of reusable plates, proper cutlery and plastic glass wear will reduce costs and reduce waste.

 6. Replace Cling Wrap with…

-Alternatives to cling wrap when refrigerating leftovers include using plastic or glass containers or on plates with upturned bowls over the top.
+Alternatives to cling wrap when refrigerating leftovers include using plastic or glass containers or plates with upturned bowls over the top.

 For food that travels, use containers with lids.

 For more ideas, check out the article: Alternatives to Cling Wrap.